 According to NCSL (National Conference of State Legislators), annual premiums for average family insurance coverage reached $18,764 for 2017 ($1,564/month).
 NCSL found the average worker contributes $5,714 annually ($476/month) towards the cost of their coverage.
 Compare these stats to healthcare sharing programs, which can have family coverage at $300 to $500 per month, and may have much lower ‘deductibles’, too.
 So for those who work for employers which don’t heavily subsidize coverage, the self-employed, or individuals who aren’t able to obtain government premium assistance tax credit subsidies, there is tremendous savings potential with healthcare sharing programs.

 What’s not acceptable, in my opinion, is a client who shares the value system of these programs coming to an advisor and the advisor telling them the program is awful, shady, etc… To do so, you have to ignore a lot of evidence to the contrary – a million people (and counting) and decades of successful operations with billions of dollars in expense sharing are not something to write-off without due consideration.
-But again, I also think it’s generally not appropriate to recommend membership in one of these programs without some prompting or expression of interest initiated by the client.
+But again, I also think it’s generally not appropriate for a financial planner to recommend membership in one of these programs without some prompting or expression of interest initiated by the client.

 To summarize, I’ve put together one of those fun flowcharts:

 We’ve only scratched the surface here, but my hope is this information will prove useful to you as clients approach you for advice on this nuanced subject – or if you just happened to come across this article because you are researching healthcare sharing options.
 I’ve found that all the programs are easily reachable and happy to answer questions.
 As non-profits, they are not trying to maintain a certain margin or worried about their stock price – they exist to help their members share medical expenses within the parameters of the program guidelines.